 The Canadian Occupational Health and Safety standard governing psychological health and safety management systems.
 Requires documented Plan–Do–Check–Act infrastructure.
 NervePoint is the measurement layer this standard requires.

 HealthCareCAN and the Mental Health Commission of Canada identified two healthcare-specific factors — including Protection from Moral Distress — that standard CSA Z1003 did not adequately address.
-NervePoint operationalizes all 15 factors.
+NervePoint aligns to all 15 factors.

-Section 2(1) of the Alberta Occupational Health and Safety Act requires employers to ensure health, safety, and welfare of workers.
+Section 3(1) of the Alberta Occupational Health and Safety Act requires employers to ensure, as far as is reasonably practicable, the health, safety, and welfare of workers.
 Psychosocial hazards are included.
-Documented risk signals not acted upon constitute a due diligence failure.
+Documented risk signals not acted upon can contribute to a due diligence failure.

 Mental health conditions including burnout-triggered disabilities are protected under Alberta human rights legislation.
 Failure to identify and respond to documented psychosocial hazards creates human rights liability for employers.